umbraco/UmbracoDocs/umbraco-cloud/upgrades/migrate-from-umbraco-10-to-11.md

 In this guide, we show how you can migrate your Umbraco 10 project to a new Umbraco 11 project on Umbraco Cloud instead.

 {% hint style="info" %}
-**Are you using any custom packages or code on your Umbraco Cloud project?**
+**Are you using any custom packages?**

-You will need to ensure the packages you use are available in the latest version of Umbraco and that your custom code is valid with the .NET Framework.
+You will need to ensure the packages you use are available in Umbraco 11.

 **Breaking Changes**